client9/client9-website-2017/content/post/install-specific-version-homebrew.md

 git log master -- Formula/phantomjs.rb
 ```

-Then find the version, it's hash, and create the appropriate URL to the raw
+Then find the version you want, it's hash, and create the appropriate URL to the raw content.
-content.

 ### Next Steps

 Now that you know how to install a specific version, it would be good time to
 review how `brew pin` works so you don't lose all your hard work.